pwoolvett/bkp-devx.pw/docs/src/tutorials/python-setup.md

   - hello world
   - python
 ---

+!!! attention
+    This post is replaced by the next one in the series.
+Its left for reference only.

 ![python yaay](../img/snake_ladder.jpg#center)

 This is the first of several posts about common python stuff, starting from installation, through configuration of a project, and explaining an opinionated (and maybe over-complicated) python setup.